openhwgroup/meta-cva6-yocto/README.md

-# meta-openhw
+# meta-cva6-yocto

-This README file contains information on the contents of the meta-cva6 layer.
+This README file contains information on the contents of the meta-cva6-yocto layer.

 This layer is compatible with honister.